Human rights day, December 10, 2020

 Our commitment to the Uyghur community

-Around ten million Uyghurs live in China, mostly in Xinjiang.
+Around ten million Uyghurs live in China, mostly in East Turkestan.
 Related to the Turks, they are Muslim by faith.
-After the Communists came to power in 1949, they annexed former East Turkestan, making it part of China.
+Since the founding of the People’s Republic of China in 1949, the East Turkestan region has been integrated into the Chinese state more and more firmly.
 About 100 Uyghurs live in Switzerland.

 Economic entanglement and dependence on China